Kentico/xperience-disqus/README.md

 For more complex alterations to the layout, you can use default MVC functionality to modify the generated HTML output of the widget.
 If you place a view in your .NET Core project with the same name and location as this repository, that view will be used instead.
 This means you can refer to [our default views](/Views/Shared/Components/DisqusComponent), copy the code there, add it to your project, and remove elements, add elements, and move them around.

+> :warning: Much of the functionality, including asynchronous updates to the DOM, rely on certain IDs, classes, and attributes on elements.
+In general, moving elements and adding new ones should not interfere with this functionality.
+However, we recommend refraining from removing classes from elements or making heavy modifications to the layouts.
+Always test your modifications thoroughly before deploying the changes!

 For example, I'm working in the Dancing Goat sample project and I'd like each comment to have a more "compact" layout.
 In Visual Studio I create 2 new folders:

 - /Views/Shared/Components
 - /Views/Shared/Components/DisqusComponent

-I can then create a new view called `_DisqusPost.cshtml` in that folder and copy the code from [the default view](/Views/Shared/Components/DisqusComponent/DisqusPost.cshtml).
+I can then create a new view called `_DisqusPost.cshtml` in that folder and copy the code from [the default view](/Views/Shared/Components/DisqusComponent/_DisqusPost.cshtml).
 If I alter the `div` which contains the post to the following:

 ```cs
 ...